-The minimum and maximum tolerable fire intervals predicted for Grassy/Heathy Dry Forest is shown in the table below.
-As the reserve has not been burnt for approximately 60 years, Grassy/Heathy Dry Forest is well outside the tolerable fire interval.
+The minimum and maximum tolerable fire intervals predicted for grassy/heathy Dry Forest is shown in the table below.
+As the reserve has not been burnt for approximately 60 years, grassy/heathy dry forest is well outside the tolerable fire interval.
 This means that this EVD may have lost some species due to lack of fire.

-EVD name (years) -high- intensity fires Minimum TFI - low- intensity patchy burns (years) Grassy/Heathy Dry Forest 45 15 10
+EVD name Max.
+TFI (years) Minimum TFI -high- intensity fires (years) Minimum TFI - low- intensity patchy burns (years) Grassy/ heathy dry forest 45 15 10